Who knows about Keanu's fate in EastEnders? And how much do they know?

 He doesn’t know… Martin was involved, or that Keanu is actually still alive.

 He better not… Ask Phil too many questions and end up embroiled in this whole mess.
-Easier said than done… Or speak to Sharon, now she knows everything.
+Easier said than done… Or press Sharon, who now knows everything.

 Visit our dedicated EastEnders page for all the latest news, interviews and spoilers